Vasseurr/Hive-Manager/README.md

           typeId == other.typeId;
 }
 ```
-In the Hive Manager, you need to give your type adapter in preferencesInit method and if you define another hive object, you need to organise methods as below
+In the Hive Manager, you need to give your type adapter in preferencesInit method and if you define another hive object, you need to organise methods (add, get...) as below
 ```
 static preferencesInit() async {
     await Hive.initFlutter();